-Other training ranges that would include small amounts of explosive materials include the hand grenade and demolition ranges.
-The hand grenade range is considered part of the training range complex and would be co-located there.
-Demolition training would occur at an existing demolition range on NWF.
+Live-fire training ranges include hand grenade, demolition, and pistol ranges.
+All hand grenade and pistol firing ranges are considered part of the training range and would be co-located there.
+The Demolition training would occur at an existing range on NWF.